plum-umd/adapton.ocaml/oopsla15_artifact_docs/ArtifactGuide.md

 The parameters at the top are set to run simpler tests that finish quickly. 'array_size' and 'intl_input' must be powers of 2.
 The second group of parameters are the ones used in the paper submission.
 This script is run as part of the test set above.
 You can call it as above, or add a parameter to run the longer set of tests `reproduce-results.sh full`.
 This will take many hours, though.

-Tests can also be run individualy.
+Tests can also be run individually.
 We don't suggest doing this unless you want to deal with the details of how our tests work, but the following sequence will produce results:

   >[guest@ic incremental-computations]$ ./imptests.native --artlib fromscratch --test fact3 --record --fact 10000